chipparddev/loot-filters/FireTemplarCampaignOnly/README.md

-# About this filter

 *CampaignOnly note: This filter should only be used for races/speedruns to A10 or earlier.
-Don't use this filter if you plan on mapping.*
+Don't use it if you plan on mapping.*

+*Version note: This filter is for 3.22.
+There are no plans for it to be updated for 3.23 leaguestart, and it shouldn't be used for leaguestarting anyways.*

+# About this filter:

-This filter is for the meta templar racing build.
+This filter is for the fire caster templar build that uses Rolling Magma, Armageddon Brand, and Cremation.
 It's perfectly usable for A5 runs, but is tailored more towards A10.

-# Complete filter notes
+# Complete filter documentation: